 The two experiments produced greatly differing morphology and morphodynamics (Fig. 3).
-The fixed bank experiment developed a series of alternate bars of the kind observed in Lisle et al. (1991), Dhont and Ancey (2018), and Redolfi et al. (2020).
+The fixed bank experiment developed a series of alternate base of the kind observed in Lisle et al. (1991), Dhont and Ancey (2018), and Redolfi et al. (2020).
 In this channel, pool-bar units were present throughout the experiment as material cycling through the system was transmitted along the thalweg with limited exchange with the bed.
-The morphology in the channel remained largely the same through the experiment, which deepened the pools and retained the pool-bar couplets established early during the experiment.
-There was some variation in the upstream and downstream extents of the pools and bars during the experiment, as they eroded and deposited in response to local variations in flow direction.
-In contrast, the mobile bank experiment formed a mildly sinuous channel with comparatively topographically subdued pool-bar couplets with a greater sinuosity than those found in the fixed

-- 170 bank experiment.
-Initially there was an overall widening of the channel and construction of a thalweg and deposition of bars with a slight preference for deposition at the mouth and erosion at the outlet.
-The recirculating feed deposited a large proportion of this load at the upstream end of the channel, causing substantial, local widening.
+The morphology in the channel remained largely the same through the experiment, deepening the pools and retaining the pool-bar couplets established early during the experiment.
+There is some variation in the upstream and downstream extents of the pools and bars during the experiment, as they erode and deposit in response to local variations in flow direction.
+In contrast, the mobile bank experiment forms a mildly sinuous channel with comparatively topographically subdued pool-bar couplets with a greater sinuosity than those found in the fixed bank experiment.
+Initially there is an overall widening of the channel and construction of a thalweg and deposition of bars with a slight preference for deposition at the mouth and erosion at the outlet.
+The recirculating feed deposits a large proportion of this load at the upstream end of channel, causing substantial, local widening.
 The morphology continued on this trend during the course of the experiment, widening the channel further, depositing more material near the inlet and eroding more material at the outlet.
-The middle 6m or so of the channel remained relatively stable, with a lower extent of scour and widening - 175 in comparison to the upper and lower sections.
+The middle 6m or so of the channel remained relatively stable, with a lower extent of scour and widening in comparison to the upper and lower sections.